krivard/codalab-worksheets-wiki/CLI-Basics.md

         pip install codalab-cli

-3. Run the setup script (this will install things into a Python virtual environment in the `codalab-cli/venv` directory):

-        ./setup.sh client

-4. Set your path to include the CodaLab CLI (add this line to your `.bashrc`):

-        export PATH=$PATH:<path to codalab-cli>/codalab/bin

-5. Include some handy macros (add this line to your `.bashrc`):
+3. Include some handy macros (add this line to your `.bashrc`):

         . <path to codalab-cli>/rc

-6. To complete the configuration, type the following:
+4. To complete the configuration, type the following:

         cl